 Multiband operations simultaneously can benefit not only real-time applications but also those applications request high throughput and traffic separation.
 [4]

-New MAC/PHY capabilities that reduce latency and improve reliability: There is also need for improvements in the 802.11 MAC and PHY layers to enable more predictable worst case latency, which is a fundamental requirement for most real-time application, as discussed previously in the report.
+New MAC/PHY capabilities that reduce latency and improve reliability: There is also need for improvements in the 802.11 MAC and PHY layers to enable more predictable latency, which is a fundamental requirement for most real-time application, as discussed previously in the report.
 It should be noted that for many real-time applications, predicable worst cast latency does not necessarily mean extremely low latency, but the ability to provide more predictable performance is the main requirement.
 However, in some use cases, the worst-case latency requirement may also need to be low.
 Another related are for improved identified is reliability.
 Enabling features that can be used to improve overall reliability of 802.11 links are also needed to support emerging real-time applications.
 Although operation is unlicensed spectrum makes it difficult to provide hard performance guarantees, many Wi-Fi deployments can be managed.
 Therefore, it is important to enable capabilities that can be leveraged in managed environments to provide more predictable performance.

 Potential areas for further enhancements include: reduced PHY overhead, predictable and efficient medium access, better support for time-sensitive small packet transmissions, improving management and time-sensitive data coexistence, coordination between APs, more flexible OFDMA resource allocation scheme, etc. [4]

 Conclusion

+IEEE 802 standards are addressing low latency requirements on a number of fronts.

+Many vertical applications require low latency, both in absolute time, as well as predictability and bounded deliver time.

+Wired and wireless media are inherently different.
+The dedicated nature of the wired medium allows for better control of latency.

+The wireless standards operating in unlicensed spectrum have progressed significantly from their early versions in terms of minimizing and managing latency.
+Progress continues in this area.

 Per usual content in this section.
 But could also try to project an overall vision/timeplan for implementation of such work—or such content might be extracted to its own Section?
 Of course, would require careful coordination with the relevant WGs.

-Mention future work in 802 standards relevant to Low Latency

-802.11be

-802.15.14 802.15.4ab UWB

-802.15.3 THz

-802.3 and 802.1 TSN

-802.15.16t

 Identify any gaps at the architecture level for consideration by 802.1 TSN